 - Demonstrate ability to deal with the Board, public, volunteers, and staff in a professional, effective and courteous manner.

 - Demonstrate ability to independently prepare agendas, meeting minutes, and related complex or confidential correspondence.

-Resumes with cover letter should be sent to: email@example.com
+Resumes with cover letter and writing sample should be sent to: firstname.lastname@example.org

 No phone calls regarding position.
+NO INDEED APPLICATIONS WILL BE ACCEPTED.
 Candidates chosen for an interview will be contacted via email.